Illinois–Iowa rivalry

+The Illinois–Iowa rivalry is a college multi-sport rivalry between the University of Illinois Fighting Illini and the University of Iowa Hawkeyes.
+While the bordering-state schools compete against each other in many different sports, the rivalry is most prominent in men's basketball and football.
+Both schools have been long-time members of the Big Ten Conference, with Illinois serving as a founding member of the conference in 1896 and Iowa joining in 1900.

+Men's basketball

-The Illinois–Iowa men's basketball rivalry is an intra-Big Ten Conference, college sports rivalry between the Illinois Fighting Illini and Iowa Hawkeyes.
+The Illinois–Iowa men's basketball rivalry is an intra-Big Ten Conference, college basketball rivalry between the Illinois Fighting Illini and Iowa Hawkeyes.
 Multiple factors have played into the creation of the games between the two schools; Illinois and Iowa share a state border and are located about 242 mi apart, and they share recruiting ground.
 The rivalry has been evidenced both on the court and off the court.
 Among the off the court elements of the rivalry, recruiting of basketball talent has resulted in battles for specific athletes.
 The most notable battle turned into the Pearl/Thomas Incident which began when both schools sought the services of Deon Thomas and resulted in recruiting restrictions and a one-year post-season ban for Illinois.

 History

 Illinois and Iowa first met on February 14, 1908 with an Iowa victory, 46–36.
 The teams would not meet again until 1913 in Urbana, Illinois, however, after 1924 the teams would play every year with the exception of six seasons.
 Since the two teams are both in the Big Ten Conference, they meet at least once per season.
 The location of the game alternates between State Farm Center, formerly Assembly Hall, in Champaign, and in Iowa City at Carver-Hawkeye Arena.
-There have only been a total of five neutral site games in this series.
-Illinois leads the series 86-76, a head-to-head record that has become closer after the Hawkeyes ability to win 10 of the last 15 meetings since 2012.
+There have been a total of six neutral site games in this series.
+Illinois leads the series 94-77.